I love this visual.

-In new research, Microsoft describes how this amount of wasted time makes us feel well: "The pace of work has increased exponentially—along with the crush of data, information, and always-on communications.
+"The pace of work has increased exponentially—along with the crush of data, information, and always-on communications.
 People are struggling to shoulder the weight of it all, while business leaders feel pressure to increase productivity amid economic uncertainty."

 Some of the findings from the study:

 - We spend more and more of our days separating the signal from the noise—at the expense of creativity.
 64% of employees don't have the time and energy to do their job.
 Employees in A.P.A.C. struggle even more at 72%, with developing markets like Indonesia, Vietnam, and Thailand having up to 89% of employees struggling.

 - 68% of employees don't have enough uninterrupted focus during their workday.
 This number peaks in Singapore (82%), Taiwan (80%), and Thailand (84%.)

 - Because they're overloaded, employees are 3.5x more likely to need help with innovation and strategic thinking.
 60% of leadership is concerned about their team's lack of innovation or breakthrough ideas.
 Here as well, A.P.A.C. is way more concerned: 65% versus Europe (52%) and North America (53%.)